meipp/woorpje/readme.md

+Fix of the [woorpje](https://git.zs.informatik.uni-kiel.de/dbp/wordsolve/-/tree/spin22) string solver pinned at tag `spin22`.
+Fixes the linker error when compiling with `ENABLE_CVC4=on`.

 # Woorpje

 Woorpje is a string solver for bounded word equations and regular constraints, i.e., the length of the strings substituting each variable is upper bounded by a given integer.